Skip to main content

 Chapter Explanation

 When the state's governance is broad and unhurried, the people are naturally pure and generous.
-When the state's governance is sharp and prying, the people naturally become mean and calculating.
+When the state's governance is sharp and prying, the people naturally become mean and wanting.
 When things reach their extreme, they reverse: misfortune is what fortune leans upon; fortune is where misfortune lies hidden.
-Fortune and misfortune cycle endlessly — who can know the final reckoning?
-It is not that there is no standard of uprightness.
+Fortune and misfortune cycle endlessly — who can know where this turning ends?
+It is not that there is no fixed standard of right.
 But what appears upright turns again to the strange, and what appears good turns again to the monstrous.
 The people's bewilderment over where right and wrong, good and evil truly lie has indeed lasted a very long time.
-Therefore the Sage, though square and upright, does not cut sharply with those corners.
-Though angular and pure, the Sage does not wound with that severity.
+Therefore the Sage, though square, does not cut sharply with those corners.
+Though edged, the Sage does not wound with that severity.
 Though following the straight way, the Sage does not push it to the point of presumptuousness.
 Though possessed of radiance, the Sage does not make a dazzling display.

 Discourse